shivakumar121/shivakumar121.github.io/_posts/2018-02-27-US-Migrations-in-Recent-Years.md

 Where people are migrating says a lot about the underlying socio-economic factors that dominate a country.
 And for a country like USA, with more than 323 million people and an advanced economy that has a sweeping clout, these migrations can hold the key to understanding where the global economy is headed.
 Moving across the country is a tough decision for most people.
 It requires a compelling reason.
 For most people it is a job, or the lack thereof, that provides a significant push to make a cross-country move.
 The ever-changing job market, and how quickly states adapt to the turning tides, are some of the main things one can interpret from these migrations.

-The plot below shows how the population of US states has changed from 2010 to 2017, relative to the county's population as a whole.
+The **interactive plot** below shows how the population of individual US states has changed, relative to the county's total population as a whole.

 {% include us_migrations.html %}

-**Interactive plot** to explore these migrations can also be accessed at [this link][app-link].
+Interactive plot to explore these migrations can also be accessed at [this link][app-link].

 Surprising revelation from this interactive plot is the quite drastic progression from low migrations in the early part of the decade to the high migrations of 2016-17.
 Additionally, overall people have been consistently migrating to the west and the south-east.
 East and north-east have seen considerable decline for a large part of the last decade.